pexip/os-pillow/docs/handbook/image-file-formats.rst

 methods may be used to read other pictures from the file.
 The pictures are zero-indexed and random access is supported.

-MIC (read only)

-Pillow identifies and reads Microsoft Image Composer (MIC) files.
-When opened, the first sprite in the file is loaded.
-You can use :py:meth:`~file.seek` and :py:meth:`~file.tell` to read other sprites from the file.

 PCD
 ^^^

 PIL reads PhotoCD files containing ``RGB`` data.
-By default, the 768x512 resolution is read.
-You can use the :py:meth:`~PIL.Image.Image.draft` method to read the lower resolution versions instead, thus effectively resizing the image to 384x256 or 192x128.
-Higher resolutions cannot be read by the Python Imaging Library.
+This only reads the 768x512 resolution image from the file.
+Higher resolutions are encoded in a proprietary encoding.

+PIXAR
+^^^^^

+PIL provides limited support for PIXAR raster files.
+The library can identify and read “dumped” RGB files.

+The format code is ``PIXAR``.

 PSD
 ^^^

 PIL identifies and reads PSD files written by Adobe Photoshop 2.5 and 3.0.

-SGI
-^^^

-PIL reads uncompressed ``L``, ``RGB``, and ``RGBA`` files.

 TGA
 ^^^